-5. Peer on Peer abuse/Allegations of abuse made against other children
+5. Peer on Peer abuse/Child on Child abuse/Allegations of abuse made against other children

-The school/college recognises that children may abuse their peers physically, sexually and emotionally; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up'.
+The school recognises that children may abuse their peers physically, sexually and emotionally; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up'.
 The setting will take this as seriously as abuse perpetrated by an adult, and address it through the same processes as any safeguarding issue.

-We also recognise that children who abuse others and any other child affected by peer on peer abuse are also likely to have considerable welfare and safeguarding issues themselves.
+We also recognise that children who abuse others and any other child affected by peer on peer / child on child abuse are also likely to have considerable welfare and safeguarding issues themselves.

-What is peer on peer abuse?
+What is peer on peer / child on child abuse?

-- Peer on peer abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
-This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence and sexual harassment; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
-For example: - o Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer abuse; it is more likely that girls will be victims and boys perpetrators.
-However both girls and boys can experience peer on peer abuse but that they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing type (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) violence. - It is influenced by the nature of the environments in which children/young people spend their time - home, school, peer group and community - and is built upon notions of power and consent.
-Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer. - Peer on peer abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this is possible. - While perpetrators of peer on peer abuse pose a risk to others they are often victims of abuse themselves.
+- Peer on peer / child on child abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
+This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Abuse within intimate partner relationships; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - o Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person, sometimes vulnerable children are targeted.
+For example: - Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer / child on child abuse; it is more likely that girls will be victims and boys perpetrators.
+However both girls and boys can experience peer on peer / child on child abuse but they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time home, school/college, peer group and community and is built upon notions of power and consent.
+Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer.